sheikifg/Notcoin-Telegram-Mini-App-Clone/README.md

-# Notcoin Clone
+# Bittap

-This repository contains the initial setup and the final version of the Notcoin clone project, including the basic project structure, necessary images, and icons.
+This repository contains the initial setup and the final version of the bittap project, including the basic project structure, necessary images, and icons.

 ## Overview